Battelle Cancer Research Initiative

 Defeating cancer is among the most complex and ambitious goals mankind has ever attempted, and no one is better equipped to rise to the challenge than Battelle.

-Battelle is a trusted collaborator for complex public health initiatives for the National Cancer Institute (NCI), the Centers for Disease Control and Prevention (CDC), and National Institutes of Health (NIH) – to name a few.
+We’re a trusted collaborator for complex public health initiatives for the National Cancer Institute (NCI), the Centers for Disease Control and Prevention (CDC) and National Institutes of Health (NIH) – to name a few.
 For our clients in the medical device and pharmaceutical industry, we have extensive experience in helping bring new vaccines, therapies, diagnostics and drug-delivery devices to market.

 Our award-winning teams are translating cutting-edge science into practical, real-world solutions.